 Typical CNS DNP Curriculum

-The DNP is designed to prepare CNSs become expert clinicians and leaders in the healthcare arena.
+The DNP is designed to prepare clinical nurse specialists to become expert clinicians and leaders in the healthcare arena.
 That means the curriculum is a mix of advanced science, clinical practice, evidence-based research, and career training.
-Look for programs that give you opportunities to practice your specialty in clinical settings (e.g. hospitals, hospice programs, state agencies, etc.), expose you to relevant populations (e.g. urban, underserved patients), and allow you to individualize the program to meet your goals.
 Good schools often state that they are following curriculum recommendations laid out by the NACNS (e.g. CNS Core Competencies) and the AACN (e.g. Scope & Standards for Acute Care Clinical Nurse Specialists Practice).

 Course-wise, you can expect to build on your knowledge of areas like physiology, pathophysiology, pharmacology, population health, and diagnostic reasoning.
 Most programs will also allow you to choose an area of clinical emphasis (e.g. surgery, orthopedics, trauma, etc.).
 Remember that – in addition to your clinical specialization – you will be taking classes in areas such as finance, public policy, ethics, research skills, and informatics.
 These are intended prepare you to take an active role in management and program development.
-If you are interested in hands-on primary care, you may wish to consider an NP DNP instead.

 Examples of CNS DNP Capstone Projects